-II.
-Specific Requirements for Units 1, 4, and 5
+III.
+Specific Requirements for TS6B-1

-Certain requirements in Section II of this permit have been created, at the permittee's request, to recognize emissions control equipment on engine units 1, 4, and 5 for limiting the PTE of nitrogen oxides (NO_x), carbon monoxide (CO), and formaldehyde (CH2O).
-Specifically:
+The requirements in this section have been created, at the permittee's request, to recognize emissions control equipment on engine unit TS6B-1 for limiting the PTE of nitrogen oxides (NO_x) and carbon monoxide (CO).